Grassroots Systems: Concept, Examples, Implementation and Applications

+We note that blockchain consensus protocols with hardcoded miners, e.g. the seed miners of Bitcoin~\cite{bitcoin-p2p} or the bootnodes of Ethereum~\cite{ethereum-bootnodes}, as well as permissioned consensus protocols with a predetermined set of participants such as Byzantine Atomic Broadcast~\cite{shostak1982byzantine,keidar2023cordial}, are all interfering, as additional participants cannot be ignored.
+If hardcoded bootnodes/seed miners are relativized, two instances of the protocol would interfere on the assigned global port numbers, preventing a server from participating in two instances.
+If both bootnodes and port numbers are relativized, the resulting protocol would not be interactive, as two instances of the protocol with disjoint bootnodes and port numbers, say bitcoin$'$ and bitcoin$''$, would not be able to interact.
+Thus, both the original definitions of Ethereum and Bitcoin, as well as definitions relativizing bootnodes and port numbers, are not grassroots.

-We note that blockchain consensus protocols with hardcoded seed miners, e.g. Bitcoin~\cite{bitcoin-p2p}, and permissioned consensus protocols such as Byzantine Atomic Broadcast with a predetermined set of participants~\cite{shostak1982byzantine,keidar2022cordial}, are all interfering and hence not grassroots.
-However, Theorem \ref{theorem:grassroots} and the examples above do not imply that ordering consensus protocols are necessarily not grassroots.
+However, Theorem \ref{theorem:grassroots} and the examples above do not imply that ordering consensus protocols cannot be grassroots.
 The problem is not with the consensus protocol as such, but with the choice of its participants.
-If the participants in an instance of an ordering consensus protocol are not provided externally and \emph{a priori}, as in standard permissioned consensus protocols, but are determined by the agents themselves via a grassroots protocol, then they can engage in a consensus protocol without violating grassroots.
-Next, we present the \GD protocol and prove it to be grassroots.
+If participants in an instance of an ordering consensus protocol are determined by the agents themselves via a grassroots protocol, rather than being provided externally and \emph{a priori} as in standard permissioned consensus protocols, or are required to include a predetermined set of initial participants as in Bitcoin and Ethereum, then the participants can reach consensus without violating grassroots.
+Devising grassroots consensus protocols is a subject of future work (see ~\cite{poupko2023thesis}, Ch.
+4).